-Type 1 diabetes happens when the body does not make enough insulin to move glucose from the blood to the cells.
-This causes it to build up in the blood instead of being used by the cells for energy.
+Type 1 diabetes happens when the body does not make enough insulin.
+Insulin is made in the pancreas.
+It helps to move glucose out of the blood and into cells.
+The cells need this glucose for energy.

 |Copyright © Nucleus Medical Media, Inc.|

-It is more common in children and young adults, but it can happen at any age.
+Type 1 most often appears in children and young adults.
 It is also more common in people who have family members with it.

 Symptoms may be: